GUITAR FOUNDATION OF AMERICA PRESENTS THE

 College/Pre-Professional: 10 minutes

-You need not fill the entire time provided, this is a maximum performance time.
-This is especially true for younger students.
+You need not fill the entire time provided, this is a maximum performance time and if you have music that brings you over the limit, you might be stopped by the judges.
 We encourage you to participate even if you only have one short piece ready- this is about enjoying the experience!
-Repertoire played in the morning audition is eligible to be selected for performance on the evening Showcase Concert.
+Repertoire played in the morning audition is eligible to be selected for performance on the evening Showcase Concert (if you do not want to be considered for the evening concert, you can indicate this on the Audition sheet that you turn in on-site).
 As far as suitability of repertoire, we encourage you to select what you feel represents you best, in consultation with your private teacher.
 There are no specific requirements.

 Important On-Site Details For All Divisions:

-The Audition schedule will be provided one week prior to the Symposium via email.
+The Audition schedule will be provided approximately 5 days prior to the Symposium, via email, along with an Audition Form.
+You will fill out and print three copies of your completed form with you to the event.
+(We will have blank forms available on-site, if needed).
 Please check in at the registration table no later than 30 minutes prior to your performance time, even if you’re on site earlier.
 This is important, so we know where to find you when it’s your time to play.
-At this time, we’ll also have you complete 2 copies of a basic form with your name and program information, in the event that you are selected to perform on the evening concert.
-(You will also receive a form by email if you would like to print it from home).
-You’ll then be taken to a warm-up space, which may or may not be private, depending on how many people we have there at the moment.
+You’ll then be taken to a warm up room, which may or may not be private, depending on how many people we have there at the moment.
 Late arrivals may not be accommodated as the schedule is full.
-Please be on time!
+Please be on-time!

 10 and under and 11-14 age Divisions:

-If space allows, these auditions will be held open to the public, and run like a recital.
-However, if needed, the auditions might need to be held in a smaller room that will not accommodate an audience.
-In the event it is run like a recital, teachers and parents will be allowed to observe.
+These auditions will be held open to the public, and run like a recital.
+This is designed to keep the pressure a bit lighter, and to allow teachers and parents to observe.
 Applause will be permitted and encouraged at the end of your set, but not in between pieces (if applicable).
 All audition times are approximate, you should be ready to go up to 10 minutes ahead of your scheduled time in case we run ahead.
-When the audition schedule is sent out 1-week in advance, you will be informed of the times and whether or not we will have the space to allow for an audience.

 The jury will select one student from each age division to perform on the evening concert.
 The announcement will be made at the conclusion of the College Ensemble Showcase Concert.
 Written feedback can be picked up in the concert hall lobby immediately following the announcement.